ageller/IDEAS_FSS-Vis/WebGL/threejs/SNdata/README.md

-# Supernovae from the past 135 years plotted in galactocentric cartesian coordinates
+# Supernovae from the past 135 years

+## Plotted in galactocentric cartesian coordinates

 Data downloaded from The Open Supernova Catalog [https://sne.space](https://sne.space) on Aug.
 20, 2019.